-What are the treatments for irritable bowel syndrome (IBS)?
+What are irritable bowel syndrome (IBS) treatments and medications?

 Dietary modifications are the first treatment that should be tried to treat IBS.
-There are several types of foods in particular that often trigger IBS symptoms and should be eliminated or limited:
+There are several types of foods in particular that often trigger IBS symptoms and signs (read IBS diet).